Who can configure result schemas?

 - If you are creating a new version of an existing result schema, please name the new version with a "v#" (i.e. the second version of the "Cellometer Results" schema will be "Cellometer Results v2").

 - Notify members of your organization of the updates you are making immediately, so that they can update any related notebook entry templates or workflows templates with the updated result tables.

 Can I remove or archive a result schema?

-Not yet - this is a feature that will be released in the future.
+Yes!
 Please contact your Customer Success Team representative for help with archiving Result Schemas.

 Create a result schema: step-by-step Instructions